 The team defines their partner’s focal issue and performs comprehensive research and analysis of market and policy trends, which they use to create an in-depth SWOT and PEST analysis.
 They generate a set of future scenarios that are customized to the strategic environment of the partner organization, and design and facilitate a participatory session of strategic design with stakeholders of the organization.
 The team will write a publication-ready white paper outlining recommendations and produce an informational video.

 Your enterprise can benefit from MBA and MPA student teams over semester-long projects for Strategy, Finance, Supply Chain, Operations, Marketing, Public-Private Partnerships, and Innovation.
 Clients contribute to the program’s administrative costs by paying $5,000 for 1 project or $4,000 each for 2 or more projects per year.
-Start-ups and not-for-profits pay $500 per project.
+Not-for-profits pay $500 per project.